Adalab/modulo-4-evaluacion-final-Tam-Weibel/README.md

     npm install

 3. Set up your database and configure the connection in config.js.

+4. Create a .env file in the root of the project and add the following environment variables:

+    USER_DB=your_database_user
+    USER_PASS=your_database_password
+    PORT=your_desired_port

+Replace your_database_host, your_database_user, your_database_password, and your_desired_port with the appropriate values.

-4. Start the server:
+5. Start the server:
     npm start

 ### Usage
-The API is now running on port 4000.
-You can access it at http://localhost:4000.
+The API is now running on the port specified in the environment variable PORT or defaults to port 4000 if not provided.
+You can access it at http://localhost:${port}.

 ### API Documentation
 For detailed API documentation, you can explore the Swagger Documentation available at http://localhost:4000/api-doc.